HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/potted_plant.md

 Potted Plants are usually left unlooted and can be used as a way to get [Healing items](/healing) and ammunition in the endgame if you are running low on either.

-# Trivia

-- The Potted Plant was designed by Platonthek

 # History

 - [v0.17.0](https://github.com/HasangerGames/suroi/releases/tag/v0.17.0)